 3.2.
-Bolzano's definition in Rein analytischer Beweis.
-In his RB, Bolzano criticized some proofs of IVT for polynomials that from his stance were "based on an incorrect concept of continuity," given for example their use of "a truth borrowed from geometry" or "the introduction of the concepts of time and motion [Bolzano 1817/18, pp. 6, 8-9, 11].
+Bolzano's definition in the Rein analytischer Beweis

+In his RB, Bolzano criticized some proofs of the IVT for polynomials that from his stance were 'based on an incorrect concept of continuity,' given for example their use of 'a truth borrowed from geometry' or 'the introduction of the concepts of time and motion (Bolzano 1817, 6, 8-9, 11).
 Instead, he defined continuity as follows:

-According to a correct definition, the expression that a function fx varies according to the law of continuity for all values of x inside or outside certain limits means only that, if x is any such value the difference $f(x + \omega) - fx$ can be made smaller than any given quantity, provided $\omega$ can be taken as small as we please or (in the notation we introduced in §14 of $Der\ binomische\ Lehrsatz$ etc., Prague, 1816) $f(x+\omega) = fx+\Omega$ .
-(Bolzano as translated in [Russ 2004, p.
-149, 256])
+According to a correct definition, the expression that a function fx varies according to the law of continuity for all values of x inside or outside certain limits means only that, if x is any such value the difference $f(x + \omega) - fx$ can be made smaller than any given quantity, provided ω can be taken as small as we please or (in the notation we introduced in §14 of Der binomische Lehrsatz etc., Prague, 1816) $f(x + \omega) = fx + \Omega$.
+(Bolzano as translated in Russ 2004, 149, 256.)

-The dating of RB will be analyzed in Section 3.3 below.
+The dating of RB will be discussed in Section 3.3.
 Bolzano's definition is reasonably precise, as is Cauchy's approach.
-Here "reasonably precise" means "easily transcribable as a modern definition" (rather than merely an intuitive notion of continuity).
-A modern formalisation of Bolzano's 1817 definition would involve alternating quantifiers, whereas a modern formalisation of Cauchy's 1817 definition would retain almost verbatim the commutation of (a) evaluating f and (b) taking f and (c) taking f and (see Section 1) were aware of Cauchy's treatment of both continuity and the IVT dating from 4 march 1817.
+Here 'reasonably precise' means 'easily transcribable as a modern definition' (rather than merely an intuitive notion of continuity).12 A modern formalization of Bolzano's 1817 definition would involve alternating quantifiers, whereas a modern formalisation of Cauchy's 1817 definition would retain almost verbatim the commutation of (a) evaluating f and (b) taking lim (see Section 2.1).
+Apparently neither Jarník nor Ewald (see Section 1) was aware of Cauchy's treatment of both continuity and the IVT dating from 4 March 1817.

 3.3.
-The dating of Bolzano's RB.
-The earliest known written record of Bolzano's RB is in a catalog of the Easter book fair at Leipzig.
+The dating of Bolzano's RB

+The earliest known written record of Bolzano's RB is in a catalogue of the Easter book fair at Leipzig.